 If the Snapdragon 835 is indeed packed inside then the Galaxy S8 could possibly use Qualcomm's nippy Quick Charge 4.0 tech, to power up the phone in just over an hour overall.

 Some rumours have also indicated that the Samsung Galaxy S8 will power up using Qi wireless charging tech, possibly going so far as to completely ditch any kind of micro USB port.
 What that means for data transfer with computers is yet to be seen, but Samsung could possibly use a cloud solution instead.

 Samsung Galaxy S8 vs Galaxy S7: Camera tech

 The Galaxy S7’s camera is still one of the very best smartphone snappers out there, like the Galaxy S6’s camera before it, so we’re expecting great things from the Galaxy S8.

-Rumours so far point to a dual-lens rear camera, something already found on the likes of the Huawei P9 and LG G5, although we’re not sure if these lenses will work together (like the P9’s) or separately (like the G5’s).
-Word is that both lenses will sport an f/1.7 aperture, which should make for even greater low light performance.
+Some rumours point to a dual-lens rear camera, something already found on the likes of the Huawei P9 and LG G5, although we’re not sure if these lenses are supposed to work together (like the P9’s) or separately (like the G5’s).

 We’ll bring you more Samsung Galaxy S8 rumours as they roll in.